-7. Parallel structure
+7. Parallel structure errors

-I have been thinking about signing up to study phonetics, literary devices and an English teacher.
+I have been thinking about signing up to study phonetics, literary devices, and an English teacher.
 (Incorrect)

-I have been thinking about signing up to study phonetics, literary devices and English teaching.
+I have been thinking about signing up to study phonetics, literary devices, and English teaching.
 (Correct)

-I really need to concentrate on grammar, spelling and my punctuating.
+I really need to concentrate on grammar, spelling, and my punctuating.
 (Incorrect) Mixing verbs and nouns.

-I really need to concentrate on grammar, spelling and punctuation.
+I really need to concentrate on grammar, spelling, and punctuation.
 (Correct) All nouns.

-8. Dangling modifiers
+8. Misplaced or dangling modifiers